-(1) To be finalised upon determination of the Offer Price and updated in the Prospectus prior to filing with the RoC.
-The amount utilised for general corporate purposes shall not exceed 25.00% of the gross proceeds from the Fresh Issue and proceeds from the Pre-IPO Placement.
+(1) The amount utilised for general corporate purposes does not exceed 25.00% of the gross proceeds from the Fresh Issue and proceeds from the Pre-IPO Placement.

 The requirement and deployment of funds as indicated above are based on our internal management estimates, prevailing market conditions and have not been appraised by any bank or financial institution.
 We may have to revise our funding requirements and deployment from time to time on account of various factors, such as, change in cost, financial and market conditions, business and strategy and interest/exchange rate fluctuations or other external factors, which may not be within the control of our management.
 This may entail rescheduling and revising the funding requirement for a particular object or increasing or decreasing the amounts earmarked towards any of the objects at the discretion of our management, subject to compliance with applicable law.
-For details, see "Risk Factors-Our funding requirements and proposed deployment of the Net Proceeds and the proceeds from the Pre-IPO Placement are based on management estimates and may be subject to change based on various factors, some of which are beyond our control" on page 43.
+For details, see "Risk Factors -Our funding requirements and proposed deployment of the Net Proceeds and the proceeds from the Pre-IPO Placement are based on management estimates and may be subject to change based on various factors, some of which are beyond our control" on page 43.